Longitudinal Assessment FAQs

 Miscellaneous

 Yes.
-Two and a half (2.5) category 1-B credits will be awarded at the end of each calendar year upon successful completion of the LA.
+Five (5) category 1-B credits will be awarded at the end of each calendar year upon successful completion of the LA.

 A longitudinal assessment plan will be developed for all subspecialty certifications in the future.
 Currently, Diplomates who hold a subspecialty certification in Addiction Medicine and Geriatric Medicine will be required to begin LA in 2024.
 For all other certifications, please contact the conjoint or certifying board directly.